GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/containership.md

 Repeat similar things from previous steps.
 Finally, click `Add Service` button at the bottom of the page.

-### Deploy Nginx Services
+### Deploy NGINX Services

-Once Gluu Auth services are deployed, we can deploy Nginx services.
+Once Gluu Auth services are deployed, we can deploy NGINX services.

 Go to `Services` tab and add another service from marketplace.
 Pick Gluu Nginx item.

 ![service-nginx-create](../img/csio/service-nginx-create.png)

-The Gluu Nginx marketplace will deploy 1 service only, the `gluu-nginx`.
+The Gluu NGINX marketplace will deploy one service only, the `gluu-nginx`.

 Upon the creation of services, a form will be displayed asking for configuration values.